S0phieB0/IoT-manual/README.md

 - The trigger event is '**Event start**'
 - Choose the Google Calendar account that you want to use and the calendar that you want to use from your account.
 - Set up the trigger.
 Choose the amount of time you want to get alerted about an upcoming event.
-_- You can also add a Search term, then Zapier will only trigger events with a certain name.
+- _You can also add a Search term, then Zapier will only trigger events with a certain name.
 If you don't use this, all the events from that caledar will trigger Zapier._
 - Click on '**Test and continue**'.
 If all goes well you will see that it all worked and you can continue to the next part.

 <img width="300" alt="zapstep2" src="https://user-images.githubusercontent.com/90249238/198130380-6eb93695-21f9-48d3-bdf2-99afb97227a4.png">